testcontainers/testcontainers-java/modules/junit-jupiter/README.md

 ## Examples

-To use the Testcontainers extension annotate your test with `@Testcontainers`.
+To use the Testcontainers extension annotate your test class with `@Testcontainers`.

 ### Restarted containers